pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 ```
 * The full grade shown in the autograder is 35, while the full grade of your programming part is 50.

+* Please also read **Other information** at the end of this page for some other hints.

 ## Task 1 (12.5 pts): Depth-First Search (DFS)